Changissnz/nu_merchant_principal/README.md

 certain levels of uniqueness to each layer.
 It is asymmetrical labor, in the form of hierarchies and stratifications, that adopt the open framework for use.
-The low-levels and high-levels of an open framework in the form of a layered computational model are conflated with this mentioned asymmetrical labor.
+The low-levels and high-levels of an open framework, in the form of a layered computational model, are conflated with this mentioned asymmetrical labor.